silliestdevil/BEAUTIFUL_DATA/README.md

 Process Journal: https://github.com/silliestdevil/PROCESS_JOURNAL

-*The two js files - LoverA and LoverB, control TWO pen plotters that are used within the work.
+*The two js files - LoverA and LoverB, control two pen plotters that are used within the work.